 - ½ cup coriander leaves

-Place the prawns into a glass bowl.
-Mix the turmeric, kashmiri chilli and salt and sprinkle over the prawns.
+- Place the prawns into a glass bowl.
+Mix the turmeric and Kashmiri chilli then sprinkle over the prawns.
 Cover and refrigerate for one hour.

-In a dry pan, roast the besan until it turns a golden brown colour.
+- In a dry pan, roast the besan until it turns golden brown.
 Set aside and allow to cool.

-Heat the mustard oil in a karahi or wok over a medium heat until smoking.
+- Heat the mustard oil in a karahi or wok over medium heat until smoking.
 Remove from the heat when you have a clear, translucent oil.
 Set aside to cool for two minutes.

-Add the mustard seeds to the oil, return the pan to the heat and cook until the seeds start to sizzle.
+- Add the mustard seeds to the oil, return the pan to the stove and cook until the seeds start to sizzle.

-Add the green chillies and onion, stir well and fry for eight minutes, or until softened.
+- Add the sliced onion and sprinkle with salt.
+Stir well and fry for eight minutes, or until softened.

-Add the garlic, ginger, and curry leaves.
-Cook for two minutes or until raw garlic aroma has gone.
+- Add the garlic, ginger, and curry leaves.
+Cook for two minutes or until the raw garlic aroma has gone.

-Add the prawns and cook, stirring or tossing until prawns are cooked.
-They need to take on a pink colour and have curled; this takes only three minutes or so.
+- Add the prawns and cook, stirring or tossing until prawns are cooked.
+They need to become pink and curl; this takes only three minutes or so.

 - Choose the largest prawns you can get.

-- Fishmongers may well sell prawns that have already been shelled and de-veined.
+- Your fishmonger may well sell prawns that have already been shelled and de-veined.
 If that is the case, you only require around 600g of prawns.